© 2015 B. L. Freeborn

 In the last posts we looked at the overall layout of the Newberry Tablet and a few symbols.

-In this post six symbols are studied.
-The bottom corners are studied as well as the cross, the symbol at 1, 3 and the similar symbol at 3,9.
+In this post six symbols are studied: the glyphs found at the bottom corners, the cross, the symbol at 1, 3 and the similar symbol at 3,9.
 The last symbol to be studied combines the cup symbol found in the upper left corner with what looks like a bird foot print and is found at 10,10.
 There are two of the latter.
 The second is found at 14,5.
 It combines the idea of the cup with sound ‘ni’ with glyph #451 with sound ‘hur.’
 This sounds remarkably like the word ‘hour’ and if the craters in Hudson Bay were used as the start line for longitude then the ‘hours’ of Earth’s rotation are marked off from this place.
 We should recall that the word ‘ni’ means ‘here, now, and/or upon us’ and is today spelled ‘nigh.’

 This idea is repeated in the bottom left corner.
 There is a double loop with a line on top of it.
 It is a combination of glyphs #368 and #380 from the Luwian Glyph list.
 The double loop was determined to mean ‘evil’ which a double crater would certainly represent.
 This symbol would then repeat the idea of the line of longitude index point.
 It is used four times in the table.